chraibi/ZoteroTidy/README.md

 2. Disable sync in your desktop client before using it
 3. Copy [config_template.cfg](config_template.cfg) in a new file called `config.cfg`,
    then populate it with the necessary information.

-   See Notenbook for more information.
+See notenbooks for more information.

 ## Usage